Fabbochan/database101/README.md

 # database101

 # Basic Description:
-This repo is used for me to get to know the SQL database structure and add, change and delete information with the database with python.
-As an example, this code is used to administrate a library.
+This repo is used by me to get to know the SQL database structure and add, change and delete information within the database by using python.
+As an example, this code is used to administrate a online library.

 # The Project
 The project has one main file, which inherits the functions to: